 An HPass digital badge, a quality label recognised by the humanitarian community (subject to obtaining the average)

-By attending this open training course, you will be in capacity to set up and monitor a humanitarian supply chain strategy adapted to the context of Middle East.
+By attending this open training course, you will know how to design, facilitate, and evaluate training activities.
 And more specifically, you will know how to: